-All About UV Lamps For Residential UV Disinfection Systems
+All About UV Lamps For Residential UV Treatment Systems

 One of the most misunderstood things about a UV water treatment system is why the lamp should be changed even though it still appears to be working.
 Why is it that the useful life is typically defined as 9000 hours, or about one year of continual use?